void

 hasek_vystup.jpg

-Hašek announced that he is leaving the Czech Army, disagreeing with the transfer to France (13 April 1918).
+Hašek announced that he is leaving the Czech Army, disagreeing with the transfer to France.
+13.4.1918.

-In March 1918 Jaroslav Hašek and Břetislav Hůla travelled to Moscow and reported to the Czech social democrats (Communists), and in April Jaroslav Hašek put in writing that he left the Czech Army (i.e. Legions), stating that he disagreed with their transfer to France.
+In March 1918, Jaroslav Hašek and Břetislav Hůla, fleeing from the advancing Germans, travelled to Moscow and reported to the Czech social democrats (Communists).
+In April, Jaroslav Hašek informed in a letter that he had left the Czech Army (i.e. Legions), stating that he disagreed with their transfer to France.
 During the spring of 1918, the relationship between the Czechs and the Bolsheviks deteriorated, and at the end of May, an armed rebellion broke out.
 This led Hašek into direct conflict with his former comrades.
 He and other Czech Communists were branded as traitors, and arrest orders for the more prominent of them were issued, with a particular emphasis on Hašek (Omsk 25 July 1918).
-By now all bridges had been burnt and from October he worked directly for the Bolshevik’s 5th Army.
+By now, all bridges had been burned, and from October, he worked directly for the Bolshevik’s 5th Army.

-In Russia Hašek's career made rapid progress.
-He worked for the political department of the 5th Army and he journeyed all the way to Irkutsk.
-Hašek was mainly responsible for propaganda and recruitment among the many foreign prisoners of war who still remained in Russia.
+In Russia, Hašek's career made rapid progress.
+He worked for the political department of the 5th Army, and he journeyed all the way to Irkutsk.
+Hašek was mainly responsible for propaganda and recruitment among the many foreign prisoners of war who remained in Russia.
 He published in Czech, Russian, German, Bashkir, Hungarian, and Buryat.
-In Siberia, he married again, Alexandra Lvova (Šura).
+In Siberia, he married Alexandra Lvova (Šura).
 This was despite him not being formally divorced from Jarmila.
-During his time in the Bolshevik 5th Army, he had proved himself a capable organizer and had also ceased drinking.
+During his time in the Bolshevik 5th Army, he proved himself a capable organiser and also stopped drinking.

 Returning home